-With an estimated worldwide potential in the order of 1 TW, ocean waves provide a source of energy as a result of the interactions between the wind and the ocean surfaces.
-Ocean wave energy has the advantage of being reasonably predictable compared to some other renewable energy sources.
-However, the power output is pulsating with the double wave frequency.
+With an estimated worldwide potential in the order of 1000-1500 TWh/year, waves are amongst the highest energy dense renewable resource.
+Waves are a result of wind and ocean interactions, that lead to generation of local waves which tent to be amplified as they propagate.
+Wave energy has the advantage of being predictable and less volatile compared to some of the other renewable energy sources.

 The energy transition and aversion of severe Climate Change effects, will require a multi-generation approach of renewable energies.
 With the diverse spatial abundance and untapped potential of the Seas, wave energy will be a technological solution that will contribute in the decarbonisation efforts.

 Delft University of Technology is involved in different sectors of the wave energy sector, through research and projects with international academic and industrial partners.
 We have research activities both for commercial and academic issues in :

 - Hydrodynamics and wave farms arrays interactions

 - Optimisation of control systems in variable environments for Power-Take-Off (PTO)

 - Survivability, availability and deployment strategies for offshore energies

 - Cost-Benefit analysis and business evaluation plans for wave energy converters

 - Market analysis and techno-economic for ocean energies